SoorajModi/ContributeAnythingGryphHacks23/submissions/insertion_sort/README.md

 ## Why I Added it

-This program shows an implementation of insertion sort, and it's a useful algorithm to know.
+This program shows an implemention of insertion sort, and it's a useful algorithm to know.

 ## Contributors